Grammarsalad/B_Kits/README.md

 | 19th | 5 | 5 | 4 | 4 | 3 | 2 | - | - |
 | 20th | 5 | 5 | 4 | 4 | 4 | 3 | - | - |

-- Bards will have their own unique spell list.
+- Bards will have their own unique spell list in a manner of speaking.

 **Unique Bard Spells**

 **Soothing Melody**
 Eliminates and protects from many mental effects, and gives bonus hit points.

-**Tasha's Hideous Laughter**

-- All races will be able to select the Bard class, though not all will be able to take every kit.

 ## Bard Kits and Base Class